Interested in learning how to stop chickens from pecking each other? You’ve come to the right place.

 From the outside, this behavior might seem negative, but it’s entirely natural.
 If you think it’s a pecking order shift that’s causing your hens to pick on each other and cause serious damage to feathers, don’t worry.
 There’s not much you need to do (or should do) to intervene.
 Just let the shuffle run its course.

 Besides changes to the pecking order, there are four main causes of bullying in a flock: stress, sickness, overcrowding, and boredom.

-Take a careful look at your free range flock to help you determine which of these issues might be causing the bullying behavior and damage to feathers among your girls.
+Take a careful look at your flock to help you determine which of these issues might be causing the bullying behavior and damage to feathers among your girls.
 In most cases, they can easily be identified and addressed as they occur.

 Stress is one of the most common causes of bullying, and unfortunately, it can also be one of the most difficult to pinpoint and eliminate.
-As with people, there are all kinds of things that can cause chickens stress and lead to feather pecking.
+As with people, there are all kinds of things that can cause chickens to stress and lead to feather pecking.
 From poor weather to predator threats and everything in between, it can be tough to narrow down the list of culprits.

 However, do what you can to keep your chickens happy and healthy.
 We’ll talk more in the next point about how to boost the health of your flock, but it’s also important to make them feel safe.
-Make sure your coop and run are secure and comfortable and you’ll likely notice bullying incidences as a result.
+Make sure your coop and run are secure and comfortable and you’ll likely notice fewer bullying incidents as a result.

 3. Boost Flock Health

 Think about the last time you had a cold.
 You probably weren’t very friendly, were you?

 That’s why it’s so important to keep your backyard flock healthy when you’re trying to prevent bullying.
 If your chickens aren’t healthy, they aren’t going to be very amicable toward each other.
 Not only that but chickens intuitively know when one of their own is ill.